kuroji-fusky/pacopanda-drawing-stats/README.md

-Initially, I wanted to show realtime data from Google Sheets and render data via a chart library from a website and I'd thought I'll take one of my favorite artists and run it through this process, but I'm kinda lacking backend knowledge and I needed a help with [@thatITfox][it] for setting up a Flask web server.
+Initially, I wanted to show realtime data from Google Sheets and render data via a chart library from a website and I'd thought I'll take one of my favorite artists and run it through this process.

+In the early stages of this project - I'm kinda lacking backend knowledge and I needed a help with [@thatITfox][it] for setting up a Flask web server, and now currently working with Redis stuff!

 ### Isn't this taking it too far?